spryker/spryker-docs/docs/scos/dev/front-end-development/yves/atomic-frontend/atomic-front-end-general-overview.md

 To provide each customer with the features they require, Spryker Commerce OS has been split into modules.
 Each customer can have a unique set of modules, and even module versions, specific to their business requirements.
 This fact combined with the possibility for customers to develop functionality on their own poses a big challenge for frontend developers.
 To ease the task, Spryker Frontend implements a design methodology called *atomic design*.
 Because of this, the UI layer of Spryker is called *Atomic Frontend*.

-The following document describes the basic principles of Spryker UI implementation and explains how to perform the tasks required to design Spryker UI.
+This document describes the basic principles of Spryker UI implementation and explains how to perform the tasks required to design Spryker UI.

 ## Basic concepts